-- if a supermarket having floor space of >500 sq.m. is proposed it must not unacceptably affect the range of goods and services available in adjacent local centres or sub-regional centres - that the proposal will result in an outcome consistent with the role of a neighbourhood centre in providing convenience retail services to its immediate surrounding neighbourhood - that the economic viability of the proposed expansion does not rely upon an expansion in the existing trade area of a neighbourhood centre.
+- if a supermarket having floor space of >500 sq.m. is proposed it must not unacceptably affect the range of goods and services available in adjacent local centres or sub-regional centres: - that the proposal will result in an outcome consistent with the role of a neighbourhood centre in providing convenience retail services to its immediate surrounding neighbourhood.
+In this regard the proposal will need to meet the objectives and controls outlined in Clause 6.3 - Maximum gross floor area for certain development in zone E1, of Fairfield LEP 2013; and - that the economic viability of the proposed expansion does not rely upon an expansion in the existing trade area of a neighbourhood centre.

-6.1.6 Bulky Goods Centres.
+6.1.6 Specialised Retail Premises/Centres.

-Evaluation criteria applying to bulky goods centres:
+Evaluation criteria applying to specialised retail premises:

-- The development must comply with the definition contained within the Fairfield LEP and be a permitted use in the zone relevant to a site. - The co-location of multiple bulky goods stores within a single planned centre should be encouraged. - The development must require and provide for direct vehicular access to the site and include loading dock areas for transfer of goods and loading of items, - Whether the development is for the purpose of selling retail goods in the following categories (being goods which are considered to constitute bulky goods):
+- The development must comply with the definition contained within the Fairfield LEP and be a permitted use in the zone relevant to a site; - The co-location of multiple specialised retail premises within a single planned centre should be encouraged; - The development must require and provide for direct vehicular access to the site and include loading dock areas for transfer of goods and loading of items;